GlassBricks/typed-factorio/README.md

   } satisfies ItemPrototype,
 ])

-// List types as a type argument to `extend`: data.extend<AmmoCategory | ItemPrototype>([
+// List types used as a type argument to `extend`: data.extend<AmmoCategory | ItemPrototype>([
   {
     type: "ammo-category",